johnatasr/BBCLI/README.md

 ## Setting Up the Environment

+1. If you are using Debian/Ubuntu based OS, run the installer `. install.sh` and jump to step 7.

-1. Make sure you have Python 3.10 or above installed.
+2. Make sure you have Python 3.12 installed.
 You can check your Python version by running `python --version` in your terminal.

-2. Install Poetry by following the instructions on the official Poetry website.
+3. Install Poetry by following the instructions on the official Poetry website.

-3. Clone the repository to your local machine.

-4. Configure the file config.yaml with your `CLIENT_ID` and `CLIENT_SECRET` from Bitbucket OAuth Consumer

-5. Navigate to the project directory and install the project dependencies with Poetry:
+4. Navigate to the project directory and install the project dependencies with Poetry:
 ```bash
 poetry install
 ```

-6. Set alias for the python execution in linux with:  `alias bbcli="python main.py"`
+5. Set alias for the python execution in linux with:  `alias bbcli="python main.py"`

+6. Configure the file config.yaml with your `CLIENT_ID` and `CLIENT_SECRET` from Bitbucket OAuth Consumer

 ## Commands